martincalsyn/Molarity/README.md

   * Windows 7 and 8 desktop, server, and immersive apps
   * Window 8 phone (WPA profile)
   * Windows 10 desktop, server, immersive and phone (universal apps)
+1. All modern versions of OSX supporting Mono
+1. All modern versions of Linux supporting Mono
 1. IoT-scale devices like
   * Raspberry Pi running Linux (Mono)
   * Raspberry Pi 2 running Windows 10
   * and even STM32 chips via .Net Micro Framework for things like wearable devices
-1. All modern versions of Linux supporting Mono
 1. Mobile devices via Xamarin, including:
   * iOS
   * Android
   * Android Wear
   * pretty much anything else that Xamarin supports
-1. Cloud services
+1. Cloud services on all major providers

 This is a broader reach than I can achieve with java and although I could achieve the same reach with C/C++ it would require significantly more effort in the form of per-platform adaptations.
 My task is made a lot simpler because I know I have a well-defined set of class libraries on every target platform and that those libraries take care of most of the platform adaptations I care about.